-The obstacles standing in the way of Libya elections, and which created the force majeure that the HNEC referred to, are not only limited to security threats.
-With a flawed and elastic electoral law that allows any Libyan citizen above forty years-old to run for the presidential seat, we can hardly expect that these elections will be able to achieve the end goal of the political solution process.
+The obstacles standing in the way of Libya elections, which created the force majeure that the HNEC referred to, are not only limited to security threats.
+With a flawed and elastic electoral law that allows any Libyan citizen above forty years old to run for the presidential seat, we can hardly expect that these elections will be able to achieve the end goal of the political solution process.
 The tens of registered candidates are either new names with minimum to no qualification to lead a country like Libya, or some known trouble-makers from the current political elite, in Tripoli and Benghazi.

-Unifying western and eastern Libya should have been completed before continuing with the preparation for the elections, in December, and should be the top priority now after elections’ postponement.
+Unifying western and eastern Libya should have been completed before continuing with the preparation for the elections, in December, and should be the top priority now after the elections’ postponement.
 The unexpected visit of the Tripoli-based leaders, Ahmed Maiteeq and Fathi Bashagha, to Benghazi, on the morning of postponing the elections is an excellent move in the right direction.
 Maiteeq and Bashagha are prominent figures in the former Government of National Accord (GNA).
-Taking the initiative to meet with their worst rival, General Khalifa Haftar of the Libyan National Army (LNA), is a tremendous political shift that deserves applaud.
+Taking the initiative to meet with their worst rival, General Khalifa Haftar of the Libyan National Army (LNA), is a tremendous political shift that deserves applause.

 The important question now is whether the postponement of the elections to January 24th would make any difference in this complicated political and security dilemma of Libya.
-How we can expect the the interim government of National Unity (GNU) to solve the force majeure and remove the obstacles hindering the elections within the next four weeks, if GNU failed to make that happen in the past nine months.
+How we can expect the the interim government of National Unity (GNU) to solve the force majeure and remove the obstacles hindering the elections within the next four weeks if GNU failed to make that happen in the past nine months.